Disney Cruise Line Port Excursions – Discounts & Tips

 Guests of the Comfort Suites Paradise Island get FREE admission to the aquariums, exhibits, pools, beach and most importantly Aquaventure, just like guests of Atlantis itself.
 The Comfort Suites is conveniently located right next door to the Atlantis Coral Towers.
 Each room you book gives you up to four passes to Atlantis (one for each person in the room).
 The hotel has a 3:00 pm check in time, but you can “check in” early in the morning and get the paperwork you’ll need to get your Atlantis wristbands; they will be happy to tell you how to get to Atlantis.
 You can even check in and check out in one transaction so you don’t have to stop by on your way back to the ship, or if you’d like to use the room you can come back after 3 to shower and change before heading back to the ship.

 In the last few years the Comfort Suites has raised the price for single-night stays considerably, and added fees that take the final price for one night to $100/person or more at times.
 However, if you check their web site regularly, you can sometimes snag deals in the off season, and they offer a small discount for AAA members.
 Kids under 16 are FREE, but anyone 16 or over is considered an adult, and there’s a $40 fee for every adult after the first two.
-Even at their top rates, one night at the Comfort Suites plus cab fare is almost sure to be less expensive than getting day passes to Aquaventure or buying the Disney excursion for a family of 3 or 4, and you can book it in advance, which you can’t with the day passes.
+Even at their top rates, one night at the Comfort Suites plus cab fare is almost sure to be less expensive than getting day passes to Aquaventure or buying the Disney excursion for a family of 3 or 4, and you can book it in advance easily.
 For families of 5 or more, you’ll have to get two rooms unless one or more of the kids is 3 or younger (children 3 or under don’t need a wristband to get into Aquaventure when accompanied by a paying adult, so they don’t need to be on the Comfort Suites booking).
 For two adults, the Disney excursion is often the least expensive way to go, but price it out just to be sure.

 Note that their web site will tell you that you will need to pay an additional $17 or so per person for “energy” charge and $5 for a “housekeeping gratuity,” and make it sound like those are charged at check-in, but in fact they are already figured into the final price you see on the final Comfort Suites booking page.
 You’ll see a very large “Estimated taxes and/or other charges” amount added to the total, and that includes the “housekeeping” and “energy” surcharges.
 They will not charge you anything more when you check in to the hotel, as long as you book directly with the Choice Hotels site and list the correct number of adults and children when booking.
 If you book with another site like Expedia or Orbitz, you will very probably need to pay the surcharges when you check in.
 As mentioned above, you don’t need to list children 3 or under if you’re only using the room to get Atlantis wristbands; you won’t need a wristband for them.